batako/react-native-skia-sprite/README.md

 - `fps`: Default playback speed for frames without an explicit `duration`.
 - `loop`: When `false`, stops on the last frame of the active animation and fires `onEnd` once.
 - `spriteScale`: Scales the rendered width/height without modifying frame data (defaults to `1`).
+- `onAnimationEnd`: Called once when a non-looping animation finishes.
+Receives the animation name (or `null` when playing the raw frame order).
+- `onFrameChange`: Fired every time the rendered frame changes.
+Receives `{ animationName, frameIndex, frameCursor }`.

 ### Controlling playback